Ramen vs. Pho | Both Noodles with Broth, But a World of Difference

 Ramen and Pho: What’s the Difference?

-but other than that, they both seem to be noodle dishes made with beef and veggies.
-So what’s the difference?
+Other than that, they both seem to be noodle dishes made with beef and veggies.

 How Pho is Made

-The first step in making pho is the broth.
+The first step in making pho is cooking the broth.

-This is usually a beef broth (although chicken is sometimes used) that’s combined with charred onion, ginger, cardamom, coriander seed, fennel seed, and clove.
+Most pho dishes require beef broth (sometimes chicken) combined with charred onion, ginger, cardamom, coriander seed, fennel seed, and clove.
 The resulting broth is fresh and light.

 Then the noodles are added.
 Pho noodles are rice noodles made from rice flour and water to produce a light and translucent texture.

-The meat is typically different cuts of pork and beef that is thinly sliced.
+The meat is typically different cuts of thinly sliced pork and beef.

 Finally, sides of herbs and sprouts are added as well as various other garnishes like freshly cut chili and cilantro and finish it off with a squeeze of lime,

-Some also enjoy fish sauce, hoisin sauce, or chili oil with their pho.
+Some also enjoy their pho with fish sauce, hoisin sauce, or chili oil.

 How Ramen is Made

-Ramen has a thicker texture and a stronger flavor than pho.
+Ramen has a thicker texture and a more robust flavor than pho.

 It is usually made from chicken or pork along with other ingredients.